streamnative/function-mesh-website/docs/connectors/run-connector.md

 StreamNative provides ready-to-use Docker images for Pulsar built-in connectors and StreamNative-managed connectors.
 These images are public at the [Docker Hub](https://hub.docker.com/), with the image name in a format of `streamnative/pulsar-io-CONNECTOR-NAME:TAG`, such as [`streamnative/pulsar-io-hbase:2.7.1`](https://hub.docker.com/r/streamnative/pulsar-io-hbase).
 You can check all supported connectors on the [StreamNative Hub](https://hub.streamnative.io/).

-For Pulsar built-in connectors and StreamNative-managed connectors, you can create them by specifying the Docker image at the Function Mesh CRDs.
+For Pulsar built-in connectors and StreamNative-managed connectors, you can create them by specifying the Docker image in the source or sink CRDs.

 1. Define a sink connector named `sink-sample` by using a YAML file and save the YAML file `sink-sample.yaml`.